datacamp-content-public/courses-handling-missing-data-using-imputations-in-r/slides/chapter_1_dfc39e5c1fefef0cc571dfaba89a05af.md

 `@script`
 PMM is the method of imputing missing values by predicting the values based by selecting donors from complete cases.
-  - Originally developed for monotonic missing pattern where only a single variable is missing data.
+PMM was developed for monotonic missing pattern where only a single variable is missing data.
-- It builds a **linear regression model** on complete observations to find the coefficients
-- Uses the coefficients to create a new set of coefficients and uses them to predict values for missing and non-missing cases both.
+It builds a linear regression model on complete observations to find the coefficients Uses the coefficients to create a new set of coefficients and uses them to predict values for missing and non-missing cases both.
-- One donor is randomly drawn from a set of candidates whose predicted value is closer to predicted value of missing case and the observed value of the donor is taken to replace the missing value.
+One donor is randomly drawn from a set of candidates whose predicted value is closer to predicted value of missing case and the observed value of the donor is taken to replace the missing value.

 ---